eth42/ethcolor/README.md

 The colorblindness simulation code is still a bit work-in-progress.
 It works, but gives somewhat different results than reference implementations, so that has to be verified.

+Some of the color conversions (especially those ot OKLAB color space) can produce runtime warnings.
+Those can be safely ignored, but if/when I find time for it, I may fix the issue in the future.